What are Brake Retarders or ‘Jake Brakes’?

 Accident reports are usually available four days after the accident.
 Contact the police secretary at 215-723-6777.
 The office hours are from 8:00 a.m. to 4:30 p.m., Monday through Friday.
-The Pennsylvania Vehicle Code requires that we provide the Accident Report upon the payment of fifteen dollars.
+The Pennsylvania Vehicle Code requires that we provide the Accident Report upon the payment of $15.00.

 The discharge of any firearm is prohibited in Franconia Township, except if you are engaged in hunting during the designated seasons and abiding by the regulations of the Pennsylvania Game and Wildlife Code.
 Any person over the age of 18 may also discharge a firearm to control wildlife that is destroying cultivated crops, vegetables, poultry or livestock.
 Again, this must be within the regulations of the Game and Wildlife Code.

 Franconia Township recycles newsprint and other paper, number 1 and 2 plastics, aluminum and bi-metallic cans, and glass.
-The township does not contract with one specific hauler, so residents must make their own arrangements.
-Residents may also drop off cardboard at Franconia Township’s highway maintenance building, 480 Indian Creek Road.
+The Township does not contract with one specific hauler, so residents must make their own arrangements.
+Residents may also drop off cardboard at Franconia Township’s Highway Maintenance Building, 480 Indian Creek Road.
 For more information on recycling in Montgomery County, visit www.northmontcorecycle.org, or call 610-278-3618.
-For information on the collection of household hazardous waste, please visit www.wsaemc.org.
+For information on the collection of household hazardous waste, please visit www.montcopa.org.

 Prior to any construction or improvements, building permits must be obtained for any addition, alteration, demolition, enlargement, or new construction.
 This includes:

-You can download applications and fee schedules in the Building and Zoning section of the website, or pick them up at the township administrative office Monday through Friday, from 8 a.m. to 4:30 p.m.
+You can download applications and fee schedules in the Building and Zoning section of the website, or pick them up at the Township administrative office Monday through Friday, from 8:00 a.m. to 4:30 p.m.

-Uncultivated growth, i.e. weeds, grass, or other vegetation, should not exceed 1 foot in height.
+Uncultivated growth, i.e. weeds, grass, or other vegetation, should not exceed one (1) foot in height.
 Failure to cut high growth may result in fines.
-For full details see Chapter 45 of the township code.
+For full details see Chapter 45 of the Township Code.

-The ordinance applies to the use of radios, musical instruments, and other noise producing machines in such a way to disturb the peace.
-Between 11 p.m. and 6 a.m., such noise should not be plainly audible 50 feet away.
+The Ordinance applies to the use of radios, musical instruments, and other noise producing machines used in such a way so as to disturb the peace.
+Between 11:00 p.m. and 6:00 a.m., such noise should not be plainly audible 50 feet away.